mekhamr/News_sentiment_analysis_pipeline-AWS-streamlit-/README.md

 # 1. News API :
 The application uses a News API to fetch the latest headlines.
 This API acts as the primary data source, delivering news articles in JSON format for processing.
 # 2. AWS Lambda (Scheduled Task via EventBridge)
-  1.a) Scheduled Trigger via EventBridge
+   # 1.a) Scheduled Trigger via EventBridge:

        An AWS Lambda function is scheduled to run every 5 minutes using Amazon EventBridge.
       ![img2](https://github.com/user-attachments/assets/03a209d2-e389-4aa9-bbe4-984272a5e7cf)